-Hyundai doesn’t have the motor-sports history of many of its rivals, but the Korean automaker is looking to make up for lost time.
-At the 2019 Frankfurt Motor Show, Hyundai will unveil its first all-electric race car.
-Details of the car and where it will race are being kept under wraps for now.
+Hyundai doesn’t have the motor sports history of many of its rivals, but the Korean automaker is looking to make up for lost time.
+At the 2019 Frankfurt Motor Show, Hyundai unveiled its first all-electric race car, the Hyundai Veloster N ETCR, which will race in a new all-electric series beginning in 2020.

 The Veloster N ETCR is basically an electric version of an existing Hyundai race car.
 Hyundai turned its Veloster N hot hatchback into the Veloster N TCR racer to compete in TCR, a relatively new class for race cars based on affordable production models.
 Hyundai modified the Veloster N TCR with an electric powertrain for the new, all-electric ETCR championship, which will presumably feature electric cars from other manufacturers as well.